danny0838/lolikit/README.md

 ## Version 1.4.0

+  - Fixed: `show` command zero division when current project folder is empty.
   - Enhanced: beautify `show` command total size calculate result.
   - Enhanced: `find` command now support path filtering.
   - Tweaked: `dig` command rename to `do` and change the API. help user working on special file or directory easily.
   - Tweaked: `fix` command rename to `check`.
 Some `fix` section in settings also move to `check` section.
   - Added: Bash completion support.
 Try it with `do` command!
   - Added: `config` command which can help user access those config settings.
-  - Fixed: `show` command zero division when current project folder is empty.
+  - Added: `init` command which can help user create a new loli project.

 ## Version 1.3.0